 Interpersonal communication skill #1: The words you use to describe others, others will use to describe you

 Gossip is one of those guilty human pleasures everyone likes to indulge in every once in a while.
-However, bad mouthing someone can badly backfire on you, because people will actually associate you with the same negative things you talk about others.
+However, bad mouthing or insulting someone can badly backfire on you, because people will actually associate you with the same negative things you talk about others.
+Some might even respond with devastating comebacks to the insults you have for others.

 What the science says: A study by John Skowronski from the Ohio State University at Newark showed 15 test participants video recordings of an actor bad mouthing someone.
 Among the nasty accusations was “He hates animals.
 Today he was walking to the store and he saw this puppy.
 So he kicked it out of his way.”